Skip to main content

 (3) The adoption has finalized.

-(H) If the placement is for a foreign born child being placed across state lines subsequent to the child's arrival to the United States, the original documentation and a certified translation of all legal documents verifying the child's birth and the agency's or adoptive parent's authority to place the child shall be included.
+(H) If the placement is for a foreign born child being placed across state lines subsequent to the child's arrival to the United States, the original documentation and a certified translation of all legal documents verifying the child's birth and the agency's or adoptive parent's authority to place the child are to be included.

 (2) Semiannual administrative reviews pursuant to rule 5101:2-38-10 of the Administrative Code, if applicable.